BenniProbst/CELM/docs/20251120_Eigentokens_Expose_FINAL_v2.md

 The system employs a meta-learning hierarchy:
 - **M1 Metamodel**: Learns patterns in grammar emergence from raw data
 - **M2 Metamodel**: Maps grammatical structures to neural architectures
-- **M3 Self-Adaptation**: Enables runtime grammar extension without retraining, supporting autonomous evolution of the knowledge base through invasive software composition principles [39]
+- **M3 Self-Adaptation**: Enables runtime grammar extension and self-evolution, supporting autonomous evolution of the knowledge base through invasive software composition principles [39]

 This three-level architecture enables the vision of an **omni-LLM** - a universal model capable of generating outputs (text, code, etc.) using grammar modules instead of neural activations.
 Such a system would generate new sentences or data by executing production rules from the grammar cookbook rather than sampling from neural probability distributions, achieving complete determinism and traceability.

+The M3 level extends beyond simple adaptation: when the system receives self-evolution queries, it can generate new CELM-lang program sets, compile improved versions of itself, and replace its parent process with enhanced child processes.
+This achieves genuine logical thinking and agentic behavior.
+Due to integer-based knowledge storage (avoiding floating-point errors), the system makes more robust and traceable decisions than probabilistic models.
 However, outcome data quality depends on input data quality - errors in the base data propagate deterministically through the system, though unlike probabilistic models, these errors remain traceable and correctable through grammar debugging.

 This hierarchy proves that autonomous programming with M1 stability—changing descriptions while maintaining data consistency—is achievable for language models.
 The system demonstrates unlimited real-time extensibility while users interact with and query the model.